rigetti/pyquil/docs/source/intro_to_qc.rst

 An important distinction between the probabilistic case described above and the quantum case is that probabilistic states may just mask out ignorance.
-For example a coin is physically only 0 or 1 and the probalistic view merely represents our ignorance about which it actually is. **This is not the case in quantum mechanics**.
-Assuming events cannot instaneously influence one another, the quantum states - as far as we know - cannot mask any underlying state.
+For example a coin is physically only 0 or 1 and the probabilistic view merely represents our ignorance about which it actually is. **This is not the case in quantum mechanics**.
+Assuming events cannot instantaneously influence one another, the quantum states - as far as we know - cannot mask any underlying state.
 This is what people mean when they say that there is no `local hidden variable theory
 <https://en.wikipedia.org/wiki/Bell's_theorem>`_ for